 The fortress offers an easy and pleasant climb onto the Belogradchik Rocks vista.
 I was surprised to hear many people breathing heavily on their way up and sharing how they “can’t go on”.

 If you maintain a healthy and moderately active lifestyle it takes literally 5-10 minutes to climb the somewhat steep stairs (while taking photos) and reach the view on top.
 It is definitely worth it.

 The Belogradchik Rocks | How are they even possible?

-The fortress offers the best view, but the rocks in fact form a 30km (18.6 miles) long range so you can also see them from other spots or walk around in the skirts of the rock formation.
-Made up of sandstone, the rock formations vary in cover: most are quite reddish and shaped in peculiar rounded angles.
+The fortress offers the best view, but the rocks extent to a 30km (18.6 miles) long range.
+You can observe them from various spots and hike along the skirts of the rock formation made up of sandstone with distinct reddish color.

 Even if you are not interested in how they were formed: enjoying the view is an inevitable side effect of coming to this area.
 It is quite breathtaking and I would definitely like to come back again.

 My friend Talitha told me they camped here (outside the fortess) and that the area looked absolutely amazing when it was covered in thick milky fog.
 Definitely adding this to my Bucket list.